If you want to improve mobility and function after stroke, it’s important to try a variety of stroke rehabilitation techniques.

 While some forms of electrical stimulation are passive (involving no participation on your behalf), e-stim for stroke patients should be active.
 This means you should try to engage your muscles yourself when you feel the electrical current activate.
 This offers a greater boost to neuroplasticity and can speed up your recovery.

-When you first try electrical stimulation, make sure you do so under your physical therapist’s supervision.
+When you first try electrical stimulation, make sure you do so under your therapist’s supervision.
 They can show you the proper locations to place the electrodes, along with other safety tips.

 7. Passive Range-of-Motion Exercise